OliverAbdulrahim/kotlin-asana/src/main/kotlin/org/conservationco/asana/serialization/README.md

    * You could also specify your own client!
 2. Sets up and executes your requests for you
    * Even handles pagination; whether you have 1 task or 101+ tasks, you get them in the same way
-3. Converts your `Task`s into your custom objects, in this case, `Person`
+3. Maps your task's custom fields into your own object, in this case, `Person`
    * Your data is encapsulated properly and is easy to access
    * Types are preserved in object properties
+   * Need to map other parts of a task, like name, id, and attachments?
+No problem, just tell `kotlin-asana` how
-4. Provides a declarative, readable, Kotlin-idiomatic DSL for working with Asana resources
+4. Provides a declarative, readable, Kotlin-idiomatic way to work with Asana resources

 #### It gets better: turn your objects back into tasks
 As easily as you converted `Person` into `Task`, you can also turn each `Person` object back into a `Task`!
 In a